Nenad Dizdarević

 Nenad Dizdarević (born 21 May 1955) is a film director, screenwriter, producer, and teacher of cinema from Sarajevo, Bosnia and Herzegovina.
-His most notable film, Magarece godine (1994), was the Bosnian submission to the Academy Awards in 1995.
+His most notable film, Magareće godine (1994), was the Bosnian submission to the Academy Awards in 1995.
 He is the co-founder of the Sarajevo Academy of Arts.

 Awards and honors

-Dizdarević received a Golden Palm in 1994 for Magarece godine at the Valencia Festival of Mediterranean Cinema.
+Dizdarević received a Golden Palm in 1994 for Magareće godine at the Valencia Festival of Mediterranean Cinema.